Social Welfare Faculty at UAlbany-SUNY

 poverty and unemployment, community collaboration and

 Katharine Briar-Lawson is an experienced academic administrator and national expert on family focused practice and child and family policy.
-Among her books (co-authored) are Family-Centered Policies & Practices: International Implications (2001), and (co-edited) Innovative Practices with Vulnerable Children and Families (2001), Evaluation Research in Child Welfare (2002), Charting the Impacts of University-Child Welfare Collaboration (2003), Social Work Research (2010), Social Work Practice Research (2010), and Globalization, Social Justice and the Helping Professions (2011).
+Among her books (co-authored) are Family-Centered Policies & Practices: International Implications (2001), and (co-edited) Innovative Practices with Vulnerable Children and Families (2001), Evaluation Research in Child Welfare (2002), Charting the Impacts of University-Child Welfare Collaboration (2003), Social Work Research (2010), Social Work Practice Research (2010), and Globalization, Social Justice and the Helping Professions (2011), and The Children’s Bureau: Shaping a century of child welfare practices, programs and policies.
 She co-chairs the Gerontological Task Force for the National Association for Deans and Directors and served as a past president.
 In addition, she is a Co-PI of the National Child Welfare Workforce Institute.

 Keith T. Chan, Assistant Professor